graphql-devise/graphql_devise/README.md

 ##### Important
+ - When using the `--mount` option the `mount_path` params is ignored.
-The generator will look for your schema under `app/graphql/` directory.
+ - The generator will look for your schema under `app/graphql/` directory.
 We are expecting the name of the file is the same as the as the one passed in the mount option transformed with `underscore`.
 In the example, passing `MySchema`, will try to find the file `app/graphql/my_schema.rb`.

-You can actually mount a resource's auth schema in a separate route and in your app's schema at the same time, but that's probably not a common scenario.
-More on this in the next section.
+ - You can actually mount a resource's auth schema in a separate route and in your app's schema at the same time, but that's probably not a common scenario.

 ## Usage